Darius III: Early life

-Artashata is first attested during the Cadusian expedition of Artaxerxes III in the 350s BC.
-During a battle, Artashata distinguished himself by slaying a warrior in single combat.
+Darius is first attested during the Cadusian expedition of Artaxerxes III in the 350s BC.
+During a battle, Darius distinguished himself by slaying a warrior in single combat.
 His exploit was noticed by Artaxerxes III, who sent him gifts and gave him the Satrapy of Armenia.
-It was probably after this promotion that Artashata married for the first time, to an unknown noblewoman, who bore him two daughters, and possibly a son named Ariobarzanes.
+It was probably after this promotion that Darius married for the first time, to an unknown noblewoman, who bore him two daughters, and possibly a son named Ariobarzanes.
 His first marriage has suggested being the terminus ad quem for when he dropped his Aramaic name, Codomannus.
-Greek writers report that Artashata later became the "courier" and "slave" of the king, which some modern historians believe was written to belittle Artashata.
+Greek writers report that Darius later became the "courier" and "slave" of the king, which some modern historians believe was written to belittle Darius.
 However, the terms are in reality a Greek translation of the Old Persian bandaka, which did not mean slave, but "henchman, (loyal) servant, vassal."

-On the Behistun inscription, Darius the Great uses the term to refer to his high-ranking officers.
-It has been deduced that Artashata was probably in charge of the royal "postal service," a high-ranking position.
+In the Behistun inscription, Darius the Great uses the term to refer to his high-ranking officers.
+It has been deduced that Darius was probably in charge of the royal "postal service," a high-ranking position.
 He may have held the same Persepolis sector headed by the prominent Persian officer Pharnaces (d.
 497 BC).
-It is uncertain when this happened, it has been suggested this promotion took place around 340 BC, when Artashata married for a second time, with his sister Stateira I. In 339 BC, they had a son named Ochus.
-This demonstrates that Artaxerxes III, who was highly alert on any possible relative to challenge the throne, did not consider Artashata to pose the slightest threat to him or his son Arses.
+It is uncertain when this happened, it has been suggested this promotion took place around 340 BC, when Darius married for a second time, with his sister Stateira I. In 339 BC, they had a son named Ochus.
+This demonstrates that Artaxerxes III, who was highly alert on any possible relative to challenge the throne, did not consider Darius to pose the slightest threat to him or his son Arses.
+Artaxerxes III's sudden death in September 338 BC, therefore, proved to be a problematic issue for Persia.

-In late August/late September 338 BC, the court eunuch and chiliarch (hazahrapatish) Bagoas instigated the murder of Artaxerxes III, (Note: According to a Babylonian tablet, Artaxerxes III "went to his fate", which is often understood to indicate death from natural causes.
-However, the same wording is also used to refer to the death of Xerxes I, who was in reality assassinated by his son.) and of all the king's sons except for Arses and Bisthanes.
-Artaxerxes III's early death proved to be a problematic issue for Persia.
 Several modern historians argue that it paved the way for the fall of the Achaemenid Empire.
 Bagoas, acting as kingmaker, put the young Arses (Artaxerxes IV) on the throne.
-Arses was determined on trying to free himself from Bagoas' authority and influence; he made an unsuccessful effort to have the latter poisoned, only to be poisoned himself along with the rest of his family by Bagoas, who put Artashata on the throne in 336 BC.
-Darius III's reputation for bravery, his probable royal descent, and the support he enjoyed from Artaxerxes III all helped him gain acceptance amongst the aristocracy.
-Macedonian propaganda, made to legitimize the conquests of Alexander the Great a few years later, accused Darius III of playing a key role in the murder of Arses, who was portrayed as the last king of the Achaemenid royal house.
+Arses was determined on trying to free himself from Bagoas' authority and influence; he made an unsuccessful effort to have the latter poisoned, only to be poisoned himself along with the rest of his family by Bagoas, who put Darius on the throne in 336 BC.
+Darius's reputation for bravery, his probable royal descent, and the support he enjoyed from Artaxerxes III all helped him gain acceptance amongst the aristocracy.
+Macedonian propaganda, made to legitimize the conquests of Alexander the Great a few years later, accused Darius of playing a key role in the murder of Arses, who was portrayed as the last king of the Achaemenid royal house.